 On the same floor find a small door that takes you to the top of the tower up some 100 red cast-iron steps, each individually decorated with an image of the tower and the city’s dragon.
 A door at the top leads to a small viewing platform (not for the faint hearted) with wonderful views of the city.

 Underneath the tower and located down a small flight of stairs tucked away through a doorway in the corner of the courtyard is the diminutive St. George’s Chapel (Kapela sv Jurija), one of the oldest parts of the castle.
 By the order of Cesar's document from 1489 it was dedicated to St. George, the patron saint of Ljubljana and was renovated in the Baroque style and in 1747 decorated with the coats of arms of over 60 rulers, including Herman and Ulrich of Celje, Henrik of Gorizia County, and Krištof Rauber, a former bishop of Ljubljana.

-The castle also offer a range of tours such as guided viewings of the Castle and exhibitions by knowledgeable locals and the unique Behind Bars immersive tour or else take in Ljubljana’s premier attraction at your own pace with commentary courtesy of an audio guide available in 12 languages.
+The castle also offer a range of tours such as guided viewings of the Castle and exhibitions by knowledgeable locals and the unique Tima machine and Behind Bars immersive tours or else take in Ljubljana’s premier attraction at your own pace with commentary courtesy of an audio guide available in 14 languages.

-There's also a small art gallery featuring temporary exhibitions as well as a café, restaurant and souvenir shop.
+There are also small art galleries featuring temporary exhibitions as well as a café, restaurant and castle souvenir shop.
 It’s also a popular place for local weddings, and during the summer puts on concerts and, in July, hosts a popular outdoor cinema.
 To reach it, several small paths lead up from the Old Town, or take the funicular from next to the Puppet Theatre on Krekov trg.